Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### What tactic should a Scrum Mlaster use to divide a group of 100 people into multiple Scrum Teams?
+### What tactic should a Scrum Master use to divide a group of 100 people into multiple Scrum Teams?

 - [ ] Create teams based on their skills across multiple layers (such as database, Ul, etc.).
 - [x] Ask the people to divide themselves info teams.